zicecommunity/zice/doc/zmq.md

 ## Remarks

-From the perspective of zcashd, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into zcashd directly.
+From the perspective of ziced, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into ziced directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it